Chlorhexidine: Uses

 Chlorhexidine is used in disinfectants (disinfection of the skin and hands), cosmetics (additive to creams, toothpaste, deodorants, and antiperspirants), and pharmaceutical products (preservative in eye drops, active substance in wound dressings and antiseptic mouthwashes).

 In endodontics, chlorhexidine has been used for root canal irrigation and as an intracanal dressing.

 Antiseptic

 Chlorhexidine is active against Gram-positive and Gram-negative organisms, facultative anaerobes, aerobes, and yeasts.
-It is particularly effective against Gram-positive bacteria (in concentrations ≥ 1 μg/L).
+It is particularly effective against Gram-positive bacteria (in concentrations ≥ 1 μg/mL).
 Significantly higher concentrations (10 to more than 73 μg/mL) are required for Gram-negative bacteria and fungi.
 Chlorhexidine is ineffective against polioviruses and adenoviruses.
 The effectiveness against herpes viruses has not yet been established unequivocally.

 There is strong evidence that chlorhexidine is more effective than povidone-iodine for clean surgery.
-Evidence shows that it is an effective antiseptic for upper limb surgery.
+Recent evidence has demonstrated a dose-response relationship, whereby 2% chlorhexidine is more effective than 0.5% for the prevention of surgical site infection (SSI) although the dose-related risk of adverse events remains unknown.

-Meta-data spanning several decades shows that the efficacy of chlorhexidine (against organisms that cause surgical site infection) has not changed, dispelling concerns over emerging resistance.
+Meta-data spanning several decades shows that the efficacy of chlorhexidine (against organisms that cause SSI) has not changed, dispelling concerns over emerging resistance.